MarcusGrass/linux-rust-bindings/Readme.md

 # Rust bindings directly from the Linux sources

-Constants only, since there is to my knowledge only one way to call functions directly from the kernel, and that's through the `vDSO`, we only generate the constants needed to communicate through the syscall API.
+Constants only, since there is to my knowledge only one way to call functions directly from the kernel, and that's through the `vDSO`, only constants needed to communicate through the syscall API are generated.

 ## Get sources